 Well, God has other ideas.
 He tells the Israelites to settle in for the long haul - to build houses, plant gardens, start families.
-Ultimately, God tells them to, “seek the peace and prosperity of the city to which I have carried you into exile.
-Pray to the Lord for it, because if it prospers, you too will prosper” (Jeremiah 29: 7).
+Ultimately, God tells them to, “seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare” (Jeremiah 29: 7).

-We need to consider that with the best intentions, “seeking the peace and prosperity of the city” can subtly become twisted into standing over culture as those who know what’s best for everyone.
+We need to consider that with the best intentions, “seek[ing] the welfare of the city” can subtly become twisted into standing over culture as those who know what’s best for everyone.
 As Christians, we’ve far too often sought cultural change through aggressive, unloving, and even violent means, because we are uneasy with the way something is happening.

 Andy Crouch, the author of Culture Making, suggests that for those with a more transformationalist bent, ‘changing the world’ can actually become a temptation, a kind of substitute for the real heart-change of discipleship.